-≣D Turns the headlamps on.
+ID Turns the headlamps on.

-Foglamp control (if equipped) 却
+Foglamp control (if equipped) #0

 The headlamp control also operates the foglamps.
-The foglamps can be turned on when the headlamp control is in the D or the D = position and the high beams are not turned on.
+The foglamps can be turned on when the headlamp control is in the D position and the high beams are not turned on.

 Pull headlamp control towards you to turn foglamps on.
-The foglamp indicator light $\ddagger D$ will illuminate.
+The foglamp indicator light (on the instrument panel) will illuminate.